awgraves/gen-ai-adventure/README.md

 ### 2. Add your key to an env file

 1. Create a new `.env` file at the root of this repo (see the `.example.env` file provided)
-1. Paste the API key you generated in between quotes as the value for `OPENAI_API_KEY`
+1. Paste the API key you generated as the value for `OPENAI_API_KEY` (note: try not to use quotes around the value).

 ### 3. Start the app